Skip to main content

 You know what’s great?
 When you arrive in San Juan you just walk off the plane, grab your luggage, and exit the airport like you would in any other US city.
 There’s no drama with immigration or customs!

-Is airfare included in the trip cost?
+8. Is airfare included in the trip cost?

-Each group is responsible for booking their own flights that arrive within a reasonable timeframe so as to be ready at our pickup times and on the exact trips dates registered for.
-We have a travel agent we work closely with if you’d like help booking your flights.
+Airfares vary greatly to include in the trip cost.
+Each group is responsible for booking their own flights within a reasonable timeframe so as to be ready at our pickup times and on the exact trip dates you have registered for.
+If you need recommendations for a Travel Agent, please let us know.

-Can I make contact with my loved ones while on my trip?
+9. Can I make contact with my loved ones while on my trip?

 Phones work in Puerto Rico with most major US carriers, so communication is generally easy and good.
 That being said we strongly discourage trip participants from using their phones for calling, texting, going online, or on social media during the trip.
 Most people use their phone as their main camera, and that’s fine – just put it in airplane mode.